San Joaquin Delta Community College District is seeking an adjunct

 - Be familiar with and act in accordance with the Education Code

-- Participate in departmental, divisional, advisory, campus-wide
+- Participate in departmental, divisional, advisory, and

-and service area needs of the District.
+service area needs of the District.

 - Plan and complete approved professional development flex